Volunteers Make a Difference!

 What are the Requirements?

 Teen volunteers must be at least 16 years old and a resident of Coral Springs or Parkland.
 All volunteers must wear a uniform, have a PPD test done and attend an orientation session prior to beginning.
 They must make a commitment of at least 100 volunteer hours (four hours per week) over a six-month period.
+Please allow approximately 4 weeks for the onboarding process.

 Is There Compensation?